AWS Case Study: Ping.sg

 The services and API provided by AWS enables Ping.sg to program automatic daily incremental backup via Amazon Elastic Block Store (Amazon EBS) snapshots.
 The company can also push its static data to Amazon Simple Storage Service (Amazon S3).
 "That's something we were not able to do before switching to Amazon," Chua says.

-With 80% of their visits coming from Singapore, and over 95% from Asia, Ping.sg was overjoyed when Amazon announced its launch in Singapore in April, 2010.
-They quickly shifted from U.S.-East region to Singapore region and immediately enjoyed a speed boost due to the significant reduction in network latency: they report ping times dropping from ~250ms (U.S.-East) to less than 30ms (Singapore).
+With 80 percent of visits coming from Singapore and more than 95 percent from Asia, Ping.sg was overjoyed when AWS announced its launch in Singapore.
+The company quickly shifted from the AWS US-East Region to the AWS Asia Pacific (Singapore) Region.
+Ping.sg immediately enjoyed a speed boost due to the significant reduction in network latency: ping times dropped from ~250ms (U.S.-East) to less than 30ms (Singapore).

-Chua comments, “Besides the cost savings, by having our infrastructure on the cloud, especially with Amazon, we are happy to know that we are able to acquire more compute resources as demand grows and we will be able to scale both vertically and horizontally very easily.
-On top of that, the availability of Amazon in different regions all over the world and its content delivery network (CDN) capability is also in line with our plans for further expansion outside of Singapore and into other regions.”
+“Besides the cost savings, by having our infrastructure on the AWS Cloud, we are happy to know that we are able to acquire more compute resources as demand grows," Chua says.
+"We will be able to scale both vertically and horizontally very easily.
+On top of that, the availability of AWS in different regions all over the world and its content delivery network (CDN) capability is in line with our plans for further expansion outside of Singapore and into other regions.”

 To learn more about how AWS can help your web application needs, visit our Web Applications details page: http://aws.amazon.com/web-mobile-social.